 Declared Data

-This is information people explicitly give you.
+Information people explicitly give you.
 Form submissions, survey answers, account registration details, preference selections.
-It’s the most reliable type because the person intentionally shared it.
-When someone tells you they’re a marketing manager at a mid-size SaaS company interested in email automation — that’s declared data you can act on immediately.
+It’s the most reliable type because intent is unambiguous — when someone tells you they’re a marketing manager at a 50-person SaaS company interested in email automation, you can act on that immediately without guessing.

 Observed Data

-This is behavioral data you capture from how people interact with your properties.
-Page views, click patterns, time on page, scroll depth, on-site search queries, email engagement metrics.
-You’re not asking people to tell you what they’re interested in — you’re watching what they actually do.
-Observed data is powerful for segmentation, but it requires privacy-respecting analytics tools to collect ethically.
+Behavioral data captured from how people interact with your properties.
+Page views, click patterns, time on page, scroll depth, on-site search queries, email engagement.
+You’re not asking what people are interested in — you’re watching what they actually do.
+Observed data is powerful for segmentation, but it requires privacy-respecting analytics tools to collect ethically without falling into cookie-consent territory.

 Inferred Data